-The integrated nature of Office 365's productivity suite means you need to think about setting rules that apply to multiple products at once—to protect your Teams work across Office 365, you need to create a cross-product governance strategy that keeps your content secure across platforms and devices.
+The integrated nature of Microsoft 365’s (formerly Office 365’s) productivity suite means you need to think about setting rules that apply to multiple products at once—to protect your Teams work across Microsoft 365, you need to create a cross-product governance strategy that keeps your content secure across platforms and devices.

-In her recent ShareGate webinar, Microsoft MVP Joanne Klein explains how Office 365 features working together can help you breathe a little easier about Microsoft Teams security and compliance.
+In her ShareGate webinar, Microsoft MVP Joanne Klein explained how Microsoft 365 features working together can help you breathe a little easier about Microsoft Teams security and compliance.
 In this recap article, we summarize some of her key points with regards to keeping your Microsoft Teams content protected and secure.

 Watch the webinar recording, or read through our recap of Joanne’s key points.

 Collaborating with external users in Teams?
 Download our latest eBook, Sharing is caring: A ShareGate guide to creating a productive and secure guest sharing environment in Microsoft Teams.

 Common challenges in managing data

 Now that our data lives in the cloud, it’s important to remember that a lot of sensitive data does too.
 According to McAfee’s 2019 Cloud Adoption and Risk Report, nearly a quarter of all files in the cloud contain sensitive data that requires protection in order to reduce Microsoft 365 security risks.

 But it’s hard to protect something if you don’t know where it is.
 And a vast amount of data, estimated to be about 80%, is unstructured and fragmented—making it harder for IT to locate and protect.